 Critical Theory, Etc: An interrogation

-My premise is that modern ideas about liberation, kindness and fairness have erased history and facts, and have become engines of self-absorbed vulnerability and gullibility in adults and children alike.
+My premise is that modern ideas in Theory, Identity Politics and elsewhere claim to be about liberation, kindness and fairness but fail to deliver them.
+CT Etcetera have demeaned history and facts, and have become engines of self-absorbed vulnerability and gullibility in adults and children alike.

 Contents